bgrins/Speedometer/resources/tentative/editors/README.md

 - "Formatting" the text - in code editors this means turning on syntax highlighting, and in WYSISWYG this means bolding all of the contents
 - Scrolling to the bottom of the editor

-While it would be nice to include the overall initialization time in the measurements, certain editors like Monaco create network requests or other asynchronous operations which make the measurement less deterministic.
-This decision may be revisited if we come up with a good way to do it.

 ## Developer Documentation

 The app was created with